Key Factors Influencing Rupee vs. Dollar Value

 Public Debt

 If a country has a high level of budget deficit and is borrowing to cover this, then it would result in a lower currency valuation.
+Public debt is the government’s total liabilities against the Consolidated Fund of India.
+It is further classified into internal and external debt.
+A country with a huge amount of public debt carries a very high risk of inflation.

 It must either print new currency to pay off its debts (which again increases inflation) or sell bonds to investors, hence lowering their prices.

-If the debt is too large and investors are not confident in the country’s ability to service its debts, then they will not be reluctant to buy these bonds.
+If the debt is too large and investors are not confident in the country’s ability to service its debts, then they will not be reluctant to buy bonds.
+Thus, inflation will go up, and currency valuation will go down.

 Economic Growth

+Foreign investors look to invest in markets that offer stability and economic growth.
 Hence it is important for a country to have a stable government and sound economic policies to attract investments.

 Hence, a country must have a stable government and sound economic policies to attract investments.
+More foreign investments imply higher demand for the rupee, so its price will appreciate.

 Dollar Index